raspberrypi/utils/pinctrl/README.md

 * GPIOs can be referred to by name or number.
 * Pin mode (-p) switches the UI to be in terms of 40-way header pin numbers.
-* The "poll" command causes it to constantly monitor the specified pins, displaying any level changes it see.
+* The "poll" command causes it to constantly monitor the specified pins, displaying any level changes it sees.
 For slow signals (up to a few hundred kHz) it can act as a basic logic analyser.
 * The "get" and "set" keywords are optional in most cases.
 * Splitting into a general gpiolib library and a separate client application